ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/instructions.md

   3. Cerificates and Certificate chains (for things like SSH and TLS) that are needed by applications or OS wide.

 The cryptstore is very simple.
 Each entry consists of a tag (like tha name of the key) which can be used to locate the right entry, a type, which is the format of the binary string in the entry value and a version which can be used for keys which are subsequently rotated with newly generated keys.
 The type usually indicates type of the serialized protobuf in the value although there are other types like X509-certificate which is just the DER encoded X509 certificate.

 In the first version, the OS calls the utility and the utility either does initialization, adds a new key or certificate to the store or retrieves and returns (in a file) the unencrypted object that was stored. cryptstore is encrypted with a key protected by seal and must be decrypted for use.

-Note that since the OS policy and associaated stores are critical to the security model, they are included (using virtee) in the OS measurement.
+Note that since the OS policy and associated stores are critical to the security model, they are included (using virtee) in the OS measurement.
 These optional properties can include, for example, --ovmf PATH           OVMF file to calculate hash from --kernel PATH         Kernel file to calculate hash from --initrd PATH         Initrd file to calculate hash from (use with --kernel)